yxx4c/prisma-redis-cache/README.md

 // Extend Prisma with the caching functionality provided by prisma-redis-cache const prismaWithCache = prisma.$extends(prismaCache({ redis, cache }));

+// Example: Query a user and cache the result - with async-cache-dedupe prismaWithCache.user.findUnique({
+  where: { id },
+  cache: true // No configuration
+});

-// Example: Query a user and cache the result prismaWithCache.user.findUnique({
+// Example: Query a user and cache the result - with custom configuration prismaWithCache.user.findUnique({
   where: { id },
   cache: { ttl: 5, key: `user:${id}` }, // Cache configuration